nhthanh0809/mybiography_src/content/home/experience.md

   date_start = "2018-09-04"
   date_end = "2020-04-01"
   description = """
-* Researched and implemented digital image processing algorithms and deep learning models for computer vision projects such as: 2D image object recognition and segmentation, 3D BIM modeling, objects tracking for Panasonic Lumix camera, defect inspection in factory, etc.
+* Researched and developed digital image processing algorithms and deep learning models for computer vision projects such as: 2D image object recognition and segmentation, 3D BIM modeling, objects tracking for Panasonic Lumix camera, defect inspection in factory, etc.
-* Proposed and developed model compression methods such as quantization, pruning for deep learning models that deployed on edge devices and mobile phones.
+* Researched and developed deep learning model compression methods such as quantization, pruning for deep learning models that can be deployed on edge devices and mobile phones.
 """

 [[experience]]